Location Leakage in Federated Signal Maps

-Cost is defined as the amount of dirt moved times the distance it was moved.} takes into account the spatial correlations and returns the minimum cost required to convert one probability distribution to another by moving probability mass.
-We use the Euclidean distance when calculating EMD on GPS coordinates in UTM.
+Cost is defined as the amount of dirt moved x the distance it was moved.} We use the Euclidean distance when calculating EMD on GPS coordinates in UTM.
 We compute EMD using Monte Carlo approximations for $N=1000$ projections; which is more computationally efficient than the exact EMD calculation and it is suitable for 2D distributions.

 The range of EMD values depends on the dataset and spatial area. $EMD=0$ would mean that the distributions of real and reconstructed locations are identical.
 Low EMD values indicate successful location reconstruction by the DLG attack thus high privacy loss.
 To get more intuition, let's revisit Fig. \ref{fig:EMD_random_examples}.
 In Fig. \ref{fig:EMD_random_examples}(a), the DLG attacker reconstructed locations around the frequently visited locations (close to home) and achieved $EMD=5.3$.
 In Fig. \ref{fig:EMD_random_examples}(b), we show the same number of locations chosen uniformly at random, which leads to $EMD=21.33$; this provides an upper bound in privacy (random guesses by the attackers) in this scenario.